ch4mpy/spring-addons/samples/tutorials/resource-server_with_introspection/README.md

 			<scope>test</scope>
 		</dependency>
 ```
+`spring-addons-webmvc-introspecting-resource-server` internally uses `spring-addons-webmvc-introspecting-resource-server` and adds the following:
+- Authorities mapping from token attribute(s) of your choice (with prefix and case processing)
+- CORS configuration
+- stateless session management
+- CSRF with cookie repo
+all that from properties only

 ## Web-security config
 `spring-oauth2-addons` comes with `@AutoConfiguration` for web-security config adapted to REST API projects.
 Just add